Tech Trek

 The Tech Trek History of the Branch

-How to be involved
+How to Be Involved

 Though working on the TT committee involves a time commitment, be assured that there are usually very few complaints from the participants.
-Members become fully invested in the difference they are making in a young girl’s life.
+Members become fully invested in the difference they are making in a young student’s life.
 You should consider it too!

 Marileen Meamari